hashicorp/terraform-provider-aws/website/docs/r/cloudtrail.html.markdown

 * `id` - The name of the trail.
 * `home_region` - The region in which the trail was created.
 * `arn` - The Amazon Resource Name of the trail.
+* `sns_topic_arn` - The Amazon Resource Name of the Amazon SNS topic defined for notification of log file delivery.

 ## Import